Show the leaderboard, simulation GIFs, and/ or Decapode diagrams by selecting options at the top menu.

 ∂ₜ(V) == V̇

 Constructing complex multiphysics systems from simpler, component systems is fast because we use the technique of operadic composition.
-That is, we can describe complex multiphysics systems from which variables are shared between component systems.
+That is, we can construct complex multiphysics systems by declaring variables which are shared between components:

 Rather than slowing us down, having formal descriptions of multiphysics diagrams enables us to develop models more quickly by providing all the information that you need to encode your multiphysics upfront.